-Note: 1.
-For the assembly program, two temporary registers are used to minimize the time from pullups are set on pins 0, 1, 6, and 7, until the direction bits are correctly set, defining bit 2 and 3 as low and redefining bits 0 and 1 as strong high drivers.
+1. For the assembly program, two temporary registers are used to minimize the time from pullups are set on pins 0, 1, 6, and 7, until the direction bits are correctly set, defining bit 2 and 3 as low and redefining bits 0 and 1 as strong high drivers.

-Digital Input Enable and Sleep Modes As shown in Figure 30, the digital input signal can be clamped to ground at the input of the Schmitt Trigger.
-The signal denoted SLEEP in the figure, is set by the MCU Sleep Controller in Power-down mode, Power-save mode, Standby mode, and Extended Standby mode to avoid high power consumption if some input signals are left floating, or have an analog signal level close to V{CC}/2.
+Digital Input Enable and Sleep Modes

+As shown in Figure 30, the digital input signal can be clamped to ground at the input of the schmitt-trigger.
+The signal denoted SLEEP in the figure, is set by the MCU Sleep Controller in Power-down mode, Power-save mode, Standby mode, and Extended Standby mode to avoid high power consumption if some input signals are left floating, or have an analog signal level close to $V{\rm CC}/2$ .

 SLEEP is overridden for port pins enabled as External Interrupt pins.
-If the External Interrupt request is not enabled, SLEEP is active also for these pins.
-SLEEP is also overridden by various other alternate functions as described in "Alternate Port Functions" on page 71.
+If the External Interrupt Request is not enabled, SLEEP is active also for these pins.
+SLEEP is also overridden by various other alternate functions as described in "Alternate Port Functions" on page 70.

-If a logic high level ("one") is present on an asynchronous External Interrupt pin configured as "Interrupt on Any Logic Change on Pin" while the External Interrupt is not enabled, the corresponding External Interrupt Flag will be set when resuming from the above mentioned sleep modes, as the clamping in these sleep modes produces the requested logic change.
+If a logic high level ("one") is present on an Asynchronous External Interrupt pin configured as "Interrupt on Rising Edge, Falling Edge, or Any Logic Change on Pin" while the external interrupt is not enabled, the corresponding External Interrupt Flag will be set when resuming from the above mentioned sleep modes, as the clamping in these sleep modes produces the requested logic change.